Dutch, Greek firms bag Sh7bn ballot papers and polls kit tenders

 CEO Marjan Hussein Marjan said in an interview the commission had gone ahead to sign the contracts because the court did not bar the two processes.

 “Despite the suit challenging the award of the two tenders, the court did not stop the process.
-It has never issued an injunction,” said Mr Marjan, adding that the Independent Electoral and Boundaries Commission (IEBC) is prepared for the poll.
+It has never issued an injunction,” said Mr Marjan, adding that IEBC is prepared for the poll.

 The two tenders are critical components of a general election and any delay in their procurement can affect the integrity of a poll.